Intern426/Flix/README.md

 Describe any challenges encountered while building the app.

-Resizing the image was a challenge because certain images were too big and kept getting cropped off
+Resizing the image was a challenge because certain images were too big and kept getting cropped off.

+ I accidently created the wrong outlet or  forgot to connect the outlets a couple times, causing bugs that weren't always obvious until you run the app or the error message didn't make much sense since it doesn't necessarily tell you that the outlet is mismatched.

 ## Credits